Renaxis-Math/Trading-Infra-Sample-Code/README.md

-This README file will explain what each file does in our repository.
-The key takeaways and our conclusions will be in our final report.
-The code should be able to run if there is access to the data but we realize that in a meeting you mentioned that you wanted to see documented source code so you could see which algorithms we used to experiment in your own research environment.
-Some of the files in the repo are just for getting the drive download to work and I will omit the explanation.
+This README file will explain what each file does in our repository and the base code contains the infrastructure and analysis..

 # Explanation of useful file: